 Asynchronous Storage Manager (ASM)

+Redundant Storage Managers (SMs) running on independent physical hosts with their archives and journals on independent physical storage protect against single points of failure.
+However, with a massive multi-node failure due to natural disasters such as fire, hurricane, or earthquake, causing permanent destruction to the entire data center, all redundant SMs' archives will be lost.
+This may make the data center completely unavailable, or temporarily unavailable for longer than the acceptable maximum outage time.
 Without the use of ASMs, the database will have to be restored from a backup to new archives in a new data center.
-Restoring a large database from a backup can take a long time.
-Changes made since the most recent backup will be lost.
+Restoring a large database from a backup can take a significant amount of time and the changes made since the most recent backup will be lost.

-The use of ASMs provides quicker disaster recovery with less lost data than relying on backups, at the cost of additional hardware resources to run a remote data center.
-Changes to the database are replicated as they occur to Asynchronous Storage Managers in a remote passive data center sufficiently distant from the active data center that a single disaster cannot take out both data centers.
+ASMs provide quicker disaster recovery with less data loss at the expense of additional hardware resources to run a remote data center.
+A remote data center should be sufficiently distant from the active data center such that a single disaster cannot disable both data centers.